-Here is the delicious galette des rois recipe (King Cake) by the French Chef Christophe Michalak.
-With the arrival of January comes a French obsession with the galette des rois – the King Cake.
+Here is the traditional French galette des rois recipe by French pastry chef Christophe Michalak.
+With the arrival of January comes a French obsession with the galette des rois —the King Cake.
 If you’re in Paris in January, you’ve probably noticed the galette des rois in your local boulangerie or pâtisserie!

-You might wonder where the tradition of eating a king cake on Epiphany day comes from!
+You might wonder where the tradition of eating a king cake on Epiphany day comes from.
 Keep reading below to know more about this delicious French tradition for Epiphany.
-And make this French tradition your own with the galette des rois recipe by the French chef Christophe Michalak.
+Make this French tradition your own with this traditional French galette des rois recipe right below.

 La Galette des Rois: A French Tradition for Epiphany